 What are the components of disaster recovery?

-Unlike HA and FT, disaster recovery is a much broader and more complex concept that refers to a strategy with a comprehensive set of components including: risk assessment, planning, dependencies analysis, remote site configuration, staff training, testing, automation setup, and so on.
-Disaster recovery goes beyond high availability and fault tolerance, but can and should include these factors in its technological design.
+Disaster recovery is a much broader and more complex concept than high availability and fault tolerance.
+It refers to a strategy with a comprehensive set of components including: risk assessment, planning, dependencies analysis, remote site configuration, staff training, testing, automation setup, and so on.
+Another aspect of DR that goes beyond high availability and fault tolerance is its independence from the production site.

 When is disaster recovery important?

-The term disaster not only refers to a natural catastrophe, but to any kind of disruptive event that leads to significant downtimes such as cyber-attacks, power outages, human errors, software failures, and other incidents.
-This means that such events can take place anywhere at any time, making organizations of all types and sizes their potential victims.
-While in most cases disasters are impossible to predict or avoid, organizations can and should take measures to strengthen their disaster recovery preparedness, as well as optimize their DR strategies on a regular basis.
+Disaster not only refers to a natural catastrophe, but to any kind of disruptive incident that hit that hits the entire production site and leads to significant downtime, including cyberattacks, power outages, human errors, software failures, among others.
+This means that such incident can happen at any time unexpectedly.
+In most cases disasters are impossible to predict or avoid, and organizations should take measures to strengthen their disaster recovery preparedness, as well as optimize their DR strategies on a regular basis.

-NAKIVO Backup & Replication is a fast, reliable, and affordable solution that combines high-end data protection as well as disaster recovery functionality in a single piece of software.
-The Site Recovery functionality was designed for the simplicity and automation of disaster recovery operations.
+NAKIVO Backup & Replication is a fast, reliable, and affordable solution.
+It combines high-end data protection and disaster recovery functionality – the Site Recovery feature – designed to simplify and automate DR operations.

-If you have a remote site configured, as required by DR best practices, you can fully rely on NAKIVO Backup & Replication as your disaster recovery tool.
-The Site Recovery functionality is easy-to-use and configure, yet it allows you to build complex recovery workflows.
+If you have a remote site configured, as required by DR best practices, it is easy-to-use and configure while allowing you to build complex recovery workflows.

-With Site Recovery in place, you can perform automated non-disruptive DR testing.
-This way, you can make sure that your site recovery workflows are valid, and that they reflect all recent changes that took place in your IT infrastructure, in order to exclude any possible weaknesses before actual disaster hits.
+With Site Recovery in place, you can perform automated non-disruptive disaster recovery testing.
+This way, you can make sure that your site recovery workflows are valid, that they reflect all recent changes that took place in your IT infrastructure, and that there are no weaknesses before actual disaster hits.